dlt-hub/dlt/docs/website/blog/2023-06-15-automating-data-engineers.md

 - do all that while alerts go off 24/7 and you are the bottleneck for everyone downstream, analysts and business people screaming.

 >💡 “I can't do
 > what ten people tell me to do,
 > So I guess I'll remain the same”
->   - Otis Redding, sitting on the dock of the bay
+>   - Otis Redding, *Sittin' On The Dock Of The Bay*

-Option 2: Take away unproductive work.
+### Option 2: Take away unproductive work

 A data engineer has a pretty limited task repertoire - so could we give some of their work to roles we can hire?